 One of the common misconceptions is that during the fasting periods you must stay abstinent from everything however, this is untrue.
 While fasting, you are still permitted to have low-calorie beverages such as water, tea, and coffee.

-On the flip side, your eating window does mean it’s time to pig out and eat everything.
+On the flip side, your eating window does not mean it’s time to pig out and eat everything.
 The food you’re consuming should still be healthy and nutritious options.
 That doesn’t mean you can’t enjoy your food and have to be ultra restricted however, you want to be mindful of your ultimate goals and eating accordingly.

 What are the Benefits?